 |Warranty||12 months||12 months||12 months||12 months||12 months||12 months||12 months|

-All the robots come with an app so they can be controlled by your smartphone or voice commands (all the machines except for the Xiaomi Roborock that comes with limited support), and you also can run your assistant while not home thanks to being Wi-Fi enabled.
+All the robots come with an app so they can be controlled by your smartphone or voice commands (all the machines except for the 360 S6, and you also can run your assistant while not home thanks to being Wi-Fi enabled.

 In case you don't want your robot to go in a specific area, there is a virtual wall included in every model on the list.
 Both the Roomba 960 and 980 come with a physical virtual wall barrier, so you can place it somewhere in the room to block the robot from crossing it.
 Other units have the possibility of creating virtual walls by using the app.

-The Roomba 980 and the Xiaomi Roborock S50 have carpet identification that provides maximum suction power once the robot recognizes a carpeted surface.
+The Roomba 980, the Roborock S5, and the 360 S6 come with carpet identification that provides maximum suction power once the robot recognizes a carpeted surface.
 The option is cool since you don't have to worry about your carpet cleaning anymore.
 Your device will do it automatically on its own.

 The Full Bin Indicator help you to know when you need to empty the dustbin.

 Maybe this is one of the most important parameters you need to look at when choosing your perfect cleaner.
-The Roomba 960 and the Samsung POWERbot can run about 75-90 minutes while the Roomba 980 and the Neato for 120 minutes.
-The absolute winner here is the Xiaomi Roborock with its 5200mAh battery that lasts up to 150 minutes on one charge.
+The Roomba 960 and the Samsung POWERbot can run about 75-90 minutes while the Roomba 980, the Neato, and the 360 S6 for 120 minutes.
+The absolute winner here is the Roborock S5 with its 5200mAh battery that lasts up to 150 minutes on one charge.